All Episodes

 Good luck with that.

-We don't have any say in what they're going to do, and anything they promise is is meaningless anyway.
+We don't have any say in what they're going to do, and anything they promise is meaningless anyway.

 And we're the only idiots that pay for all of this in the end because we're the only ones that comply with this stupidity.

-Anyway, they talk to State Department officials have been convinced the President Alex transition team that the department is underutilized, overshadowed by the Pentagon and the White House National Security Council, which have typically taken the lead on the counterterrorism front.
+Officials have been convinced, the president-elect's transition team, that the department is underutilized, overshadowed by the Pentagon and the White House National Security Council, which have typically taken the lead on the counterterrorism front.

-How about all hands on deck until we defeat ISIS, Al Qaeda, and radical Islamists around the world?
+How about all hands on deck until we defeat ISIS, al-Qaeda, and radical Islamists around the world?

-All of these are just turn it off.
+Just turn it off.

 He's going to talk about climate.

-I don't go to the inauguration, John.
+Don't go to the inauguration, John.

 He's one of these guys that considers himself the great intellectual.